 The employer invites the employee to a meeting at a mutually convenient time and place.
-In most cases the employer will not wish to notify the employee in advance that the purpose of the meeting is to discuss settlement.
+In most cases the in advance that the purpose of the meeting is to discuss settlement.
 If the employer considers it necessary to give a reason for the meeting, it may be appropriate to refer to the underlying issue which has led the employer to make the offer and indicate that it is an informal discussion of that issue.